openMF/mifos-gazelle/README.md

 To also deploy OpenG2P (Government-to-Person payments), enable it in `config/config.ini` and run `./run.sh -m deploy -a openg2p`.
 See [OpenG2P](docs/GAZELLE_OPENG2P.md) for details.

 To deploy OpenSPP (social registry, OpenSPP2 / Odoo 19) run `./run.sh -m deploy -a openspp`.
-It is off by default and needs its image loaded into the cluster first.
+It is off by default and pulls its images, so there is nothing to build on amd64.
 With the whole stack up, `bash demos/openspp/run_demo.sh` runs an agri subsidy end to end, from OpenSPP through Payment Hub into MifosX.
 See [OpenSPP](docs/OPENSPP.md) for details.

 For Latest Development Release (May not be stable):
 ```bash